Comprehensive Security Solutions for Your Organization

 🇪 German Regulations

-• IT Security Act 2.0: Extended requirements for critical infrastructures (KRITIS)
+IT Security Act 2.0: Enhanced requirements for critical infrastructures (KRITIS)

 🌐 International Standards

-• PCI DSS: Payment Card Industry Data Security Standard for organizations processing credit card data
+PCI DSS: Payment Card Industry Data Security Standard for organizations that process credit card data

-• CIS Controls: Security controls of the Center for Internet Security
+CIS Controls: Security controls from the Center for Internet Security

 How can an organization raise employee awareness of cyber security?

-Employees play a critical role in an organization's cyber security, as they are often the target of social engineering attacks and influence security through their behavior.
+Employees play a critical role in an organization's cyber security, as they are often the target of social engineering attacks and their behavior directly influences security outcomes.

 🎓 Security Awareness Training

-• Role-Specific Content: Adaptation of training content to different functions and risk profiles
+Role-Specific Content: Training content tailored to different functions and risk profiles

-• Interactive Formats: Engagement through gamification, simulations, and practical exercises
+Interactive Formats: Engagement through gamification, simulations and hands-on exercises

-• Just-in-Time Training: Training at the moment of need (e.g., before business travel)
+Just-in-Time Training: Training delivered at the moment of need (e.g., before business travel)

 🛡 ️ Practical Measures

-• Phishing Simulations: Realistic tests for recognizing phishing attacks
+Phishing Simulations: Realistic tests to assess the ability to recognize phishing attacks

-• Security Champions: Ambassadors for security within business units
+Security Champions: Ambassadors for security within business departments

-• Clear Reporting Channels: Simple ways to report suspicious activities
+Clear Reporting Channels: Simple mechanisms for reporting suspicious activities

 📊 Measuring Success

-• Security Incident Reporting: Reporting of security incidents by employees
+Security Incident Reporting: Employee reporting of security incidents

 What role does Incident Response play in cyber security?